GUIDE TO AREA ATTRACTIONS

 (609) 392-7188

 The Trenton Free Public Library is the oldest library in New Jersey, founded in 1750 as the Trenton Library Company by Dr. Thomas Cadwalader.
 Benjamin Franklin is said to have purchased the library’s first 50 books.
-Originally a subscription library, it became incorporated as a free public library as it is known today in 1900 with Ferdinand W. Roebling serving as its first Board President.
+Originally a subscription library, it became incorporated as a free public library as it is known today.
+The Library’s Trentoniana Collection is an invaluable resource for historians.

 PLACES TO EAT